cnsuhao/engine1/docs/Markdown/MainPageFAQ.md

 This separation provides a repository with a small footprint to allow for quick pulling and branching, while maintaining a historical associations with the large data set needed for testing.

-## How do I get the physiology engine?

-The physiology engine lives in a GitLab public repository <a href="https://gitlab.kitware.com/physiology/engine">here</a>.

 ## What can the physiology engine do?

 An instance of an engine models a single patient's physiology.